taquangtrung/emacs-patches/README.md

   ```

 ## Patch displaying line numbers

-- Insert this code into `emacs-mac.rb`
+- Insert this code into the section installing Emacs 29 `emacs-mac.rb`:

   ```rb
     patch do